 This type of attack exploits a buffer overflow vulnerability in targeted client software through injection of malicious content from a custom-built hostile service.
+This hostile service is created to deliver the correct content to the client software.
+For example, if the client-side application is a browser, the service will host a webpage that the browser loads.

 The targeted client software communicates with an external server.